3ka1tz/3ka1tz/README.md

 # Hello, World!🌍

-Hi there!👋
+Hi there!
 Welcome to my GitHub profile.

 Here, you'll find all of my coding projects: past, present, and future!